maxcountryman/flask-login/docs/index.rst

 and methods:

 `is_authenticated`
-    This property should return `True` if the user is authenticated, i.e. they have provided valid credentials.
-(Only authenticated users will fulfill the criteria of `login_required`.)
+    This propery should, broadly, always return `True`.
+It is used to check if a given user is annonymised or not, as opposed to whether they are authenticated.

 `is_active`
     This property should return `True` if this is an active user - in addition